Interislander: KiwiRail

 On 1 July 2008, the New Zealand Government purchased Toll NZ, including Interislander, which became part of KiwiRail.

 In 2011, Aratere was lengthened by adding a 30-metre midsection to increase its capacity.

 In November 2012, Interislander staff threatened strike action over the upcoming Christmas period, demanding better wages.
 Owner KiwiRail responded with a lock-out notice.
 Freight company Mainfreight slammed the union's actions as "bloody disruptive".

 In November 2013, Aratere snapped a drive shaft and lost a propeller in the Cook Strait.
-Interislander chartered to help with the peak summer period while Aratere was under repair.
+Interislander chartered Stena Alegra to help with the peak summer period while Aratere was under repair.
 In December 2014, it was announced Stena Alegra would be chartered long-term to replace the ageing Arahura.
-Arahura last sailed on 29 July 2015, and the Stena Alegra, refurbished and renamed Kaiarahi, entered service in September 2015.
+Arahura last sailed on 29 July 2015, and the Stena Alegra, refurbished and renamed Kaiārahi, entered service in September 2015.